1958: Duane Eddy roared up the chart from 71 to 25 with "Cannonball".

 1966: "Good Vibrations" by the Beach Boys was #1 in the U.K.

-1967: Davey Jones, lead singer of the Monkees, opened the boutique Zilch I in Greenwich Village, New York.
+1967: Davy Jones, lead singer of the Monkees, opened his clothing boutique Zilch (named after a song on the Headquarters album) in Greenwich Village, New York.

-1970: Elton John recorded his concert in New York City that was later released as the 11-17-70 album.
+1970: Elton John recorded a show at A&R Recording Studios in New York City for live broadcast on radio station WABC-FM that was later released as the 11-17-70 album.

 1973: Billy Preston's "Space Race" took over the #1 spot on the R&B chart.